IPASTAT.CONF(5) IPASTAT.CONF(5)

 Sometime it is necessary to find out why something goes wrong.
 There

-are some parameters, which should be used for debugging ipastat(8):
+are some parameters, which should be used for debugging:

-debug_st_null - report about usage of null statistics system (alone,
+debug_st_null - report when null statistics system is used (alone, 1).

 Each debugging parameter accepts a debug level as an argument, maximum